muratkeremozcan/pizza-api/README.md

 * Can read the flag value for generic users: `getFeatureFlag('my-flag'`)

-`getFlagValue` LD client instance:
+`getLDFlagValue` LD client instance:

 * Our primary Feature Flag development enabler, used to read flag state.

-* In tests, it can read the flag value for generic users: `cy.task('getFlagValue', 'my-flag')`
+* In tests, it can read the flag value for generic users: `cy.task('getLDFlagValue', 'my-flag')`

-* In tests, it can read the flag value for a targeted user:  `cy.task('getFlagValue', { keys: 'my-flag', user: 'user123' })`
+* In tests, it can read the flag value for a targeted user:  `cy.task('getLDFlagValue', { keys: 'my-flag', user: 'user123' })`

 Let's prove out the theory and show a harmonious usage of these utilities in a succinct test.

 ```js
   context("flag toggle using the test plugin", () => {